Kevinjadia/Small-fun-projects/README.md

 # Small-fun-projects
-Here you'll find small fun projects done by me mostly in python
+Here you'll find small fun projects done by me in python

 ##  Snakes and ladders game [(Snake_and_ladder.ipynb)](https://github.com/Kevinjadia/Small-fun-projects/blob/main/Snake_and_ladder.ipynb)
 >This is non-GUI based 2 player snakes and ladders game.
 To play this game you need to keep the given board as a reference to keep track of the position of the players!